Secret Wars II (adventure)

 Secret Wars II is a role-playing game adventure published by TSR in 1986 for the Marvel Super Heroes role-playing game.

 Plot summary

-Secret Wars II is a supplement covering the plot and locations of the "Secret Wars II" comic series, with up-to-date statistics for all heroes and villains involved, including the Beyonder.
+Secret Wars II is a supplement which presents the plot and locations featured in the "Secret Wars II" series, including relevant game statistics for each of the superheroes and supervillains that were part of the storyline, as well as the Beyonder.